If your website is nothing more than an online brochure, you may be missing the boat.

 - When presented a menu of add-on options, you can sometimes see what you didn’t realize you should have requested.
 The options and associated costs will allow you to better see what’s involved to bring you to your desired goal.
 No one likes surprises after the fact.

 - If your bid process requires you to select the cheapest bid, your challenges may just be starting.
-What you thought you detailed in your RFP and what the winner can deliver may be miles apart.
-If your criteria is for “best” bid you are more likely to receive a better end result.
+What you thought you wanted and what the winner can deliver may be miles apart.
+If your criteria are for “best” bid you are more likely to receive a better end result.
 Otherwise your project and budget may grow and suffer from “scope creep”..

 - Those that design your website may be techies but that doesn’t mean that they understand the hospitality industry – your industry, the end consumer or how the product or service is delivered…and I don’t mean in a big truck either.
 Case in point, I’m aware of a hip young agency that attached a 20 MB download file to a website.
 C’mon.
 That’s too big to even go through most email systems, yet open on a smartphone quickly.

-- Lastly, remember to ask, if the website will be thoroughly tested on all size devices before you see a “proof” in or if it will be your job?
+- Remember to ask, if the website will be thoroughly tested on all size devices before you see a “proof” or if it will be your job?

 After reading this blog, I trust you’ll better understand why “it depends” is a common answer.

-Finding a firm that’s good match for your destination should begin with the bidder having experience in the hospitality industry but more specifically with a CVBs and chambers of commerce.
+Finding a firm that’s good match for your destination should begin a tourism marketing agency having experience in the hospitality industry but more specifically with CVBs and chambers of commerce.
 Those that are familiar with your target audiences and the unique needs of each will save you time in explaining the subtle nuances of each.